½-1 cupOreos, chopped

 - Prepare a large bowl filled with ice water with a smaller bowl sitting in the water.
 This will be used to cool the cooked custard later.

-- and 1/2 cup white sugar in a medium saucepan and heat over low to medium heat.
+- Combine the milk, heavy cream, and 1/2 cup white sugar in a medium saucepan and heat over low to medium heat.

 - Continue to add small amounts of the milk/cream to the eggs while whisking until you've added all of it into the separate bowl.